-After selection of a new active port, the device and its connection speed to the Port Selector may be in an unknown state.
-The device may have active commands outstanding from the previous active host that need to be flushed.
-The speed negotiated between the Port Selector and the device may also be in an indeterminate state.
-The active host can issue a COMRESET to the device in order to return the device to a known state.
+After selection of a new active port, the device may be in an unknown state.
+The device may have active commands outstanding from the previously active host port that need to be flushed.
+The new active host can issue a COMRESET to the device in order to return the device to a known state.